near/docs/docs/4.tools/near-api-js/cookbook.md

 ### Batch Transactions {#batch-transactions}

-> Allows you to sign and send multiple transactions with a single call.
+> Allows signing and sending multiple actions in a single transaction.
+This occurs in a single transaction, which is as such subject to limits, such as a max gas expenditure of 300 Tgas and having one receiver address.

 ```js
 const { connect, transactions, keyStores } = require("near-api-js");